| Title: | Command Line Interface Plotting |

 plotcli$add_y_label(y_label = self$y_label)

-character, the y-axis label to be added Add x-ticks label to the plot matrix
+y_labelcharacter, the y-axis label to be added Add x-ticks label to the plot matrix

 add_x_ticks()